pinecone-io/sample-apps/shop-the-look/README.md

 ## ☁️ Demo Deployment (2 minutes)

-*Note: This is for **demonstration purposes only**.*
+*Note: The demo deployment is for **demonstration purposes only**.*

 For developers who want to quickly deploy and test the Shop The Look application without setting up their own backend services or supply their own image/video assets, we offer a demo deployment option that includes over 45,000 royalty-free images and videos.
-This method allows you to deploy only the front-end to Vercel or run it locally, while utilizing our hosted backend API (which we have set up with all assets, Pinecone Serverless index, and Google Cloud Vertex AI).
+This method allows you to deploy the front-end locally, while utilizing our hosted backend API (which we have set up with all assets, Pinecone Serverless index, and Google Cloud Vertex AI).

 ### Benefits
 - No need to set up Pinecone or Google Cloud accounts